JeyDotC/jeydotc.github.io/_drafts/ASP-STRONGLY-TYPED-CONTROLS-AN-MVP-ADDENDUM.md

 ...
 ```

-The form now has a `TreatmentDropDown`, `FirstNameTextbox`, `MiddleNameTextbox`, `LastNameTextbox` and `SecondLastNameTextbox`, all those represent treatment, first name, middle name, last name and a second last name, those together represent the fullname (yup, where I live we have all those).
+The form now has a `TreatmentDropDown`, `FirstNameTextbox`, `MiddleNameTextbox`, `LastNameTextbox` and `SecondLastNameTextbox`, all those represent treatment, first name, middle name, last name and a second last name, those together represent the fullname (yup, where I come from we have all those).

 And now our code behind looks like this: